Skip to main content

 Caution

 This distinction matters enormously.
-The impossible worlds that create the edge come from same-game correlations — but same-game = SGP pricing = correlation adjustments + extra vig.
-The book's SGP engine is the countermeasure.
-The entire strategy depends on whether the book's correlation model fully accounts for the impossible worlds, or whether it under-corrects.
+The impossible worlds that create the edge come from same-game correlations— but same-game = SGP pricing = correlation adjustments + extra vig.
+DraftKings explicitly notes that SGP odds are calculated differently from other parlays, and FanDuel's house rules reserve the right to reject or resettle related-contingency mistakes.
+The book's same-game pricing engine is the countermeasure.
+The entire strategy depends on whether the final quoted builder pricefully accounts for the impossible worlds, or whether it still leaves a gap.

 Impossible Worlds: The Core Concept